AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 - Switch to other microcontrollers such as Arduino Uno or Raspberry Pi.
 These microcontrollers can handle much more motors and sensors and control a wide variety of electrical components, in comparison to the team’s robot current SPIKE™ Large Hub which can only control a maximum of six (6) selected motors and sensors.
 An additional motor for driving should maximize the speed of the robot and more sensors should make the robot more reliable.
 - Swap to much more advanced sensors that can return accurate and precise values in a short given amount of time while still consuming a reasonable amount of power.
 The team wasn't able to maximize the functionality of the robot's distance sensor because of its inaccuracy, hindering the robot from  consistently reading the position of the parking lot boundaries.
+- Explore a better suited camera like Raspberry Pi Camera Module or NVIDIA Jetsonthat has a better processing power and memory capacity, making them more capable of memory-intensive algorithms.
+These cameras can handle complex machine learning models and offer a higher image quality.

 ### 7.3.
 Obstacle Management